 The second, the M1 chip is built around the same principle as A-Series/AX-Series chip that powers iPhone and iPad.
 Knowing how fast and efficient the A-series chip is as compared to Qualcomm’s processor, expecting the same amount of proficiency from M1 is not too much to ask.

 Since the day Apple unveiled the M1 chip, Rapid Repair‘s super techies, who are well-known for fixing Apple devices with unmatched precision, could sense that the end of Intel on Mac was just a matter of time.
-Having put our hands on almost every iPhone models, we have always wanted Apple to provide a custom chip specifically designed for Mac in the same line as the wicked-fast A-Series chip.
+Having put our hands on almost every iPhone model, we have always wanted Apple to provide a custom chip specifically designed for Mac in the same line as the wicked-fast A-Series chip.